Top 10 Secluded Beaches in Miami 🏖️

 There are plenty of places to eat nearby too if you get hungry or thirsty.
 A short drive will take you to several great restaurants where you can get some good grub and drinks, or try something new!

 Virginia Key Beach Park is located right next door to Miami Seaquarium which makes it easy to kill two birds with one stone so to speak.

 Dania Beach is one of the most beautiful secluded beaches in Miami.
 It is a narrow, quiet, and family-friendly site, that stands out with fine sand, seaweed-free waters, and cute tiki huts for visitors.
 Lifeguards are on duty throughout the day.

-The nearby pier is open for walking and fishing enthusiasts for a small entrance fee.
-You can rent fishing equipment if you don't bring your own.
-There are also a marina and a restaurant for curious and hungry beach lovers.
+If you are looking for something fun to do while you are at the beach, there are plenty of activities available.
+You can rent jet skis, parasails,s or go on a dolphin cruise.
+If you want to try something different, take a ride on an electric bike or surfboard.
+If you're going to just relax with your family or friends, there are also a marina and a restaurant for curious and hungry beach lovers.
 Alternatively, you can enjoy a great view of the Dania beach from the comfort of a boat rental or just dock your vessel nearby.

 Crandon Park is one of the underrated gems of Key Biscayne.
 There you can spend the day relaxing at one of the most gorgeous and untouristy beaches in Miami.
 The scenic park is also perfect for a relaxing day at the beach, or a BBQ getaway with friends and family.

 On-site, there are designated areas to enjoy sports like volleyball, golf, and tennis, as well as jogging trails, biking trails, and more.
 Visitors share they often spot wildlife on land (iguanas, birds, etc) and near the beach (dolphins, manatees, etc).
 So if you enjoy a cool breeze, sugary sand, palms, and clean waters - Crandon Park should be on your list.